Castling transformations of projective structures: Introduction

 The paper is organized as follows.
-First of all we review the Grassmannian structures in $\S$ 1 and establish castling transformations of projective structures by using Cartan connections in $\S$ 2 and $\S$ 3.
-In $\S$ 4 we try to understand castling transformations from the view point of $G$-structures and linear connections.
-Indeed from a Grassmannian structure of type $(n, m)$ on a manifold $M$ we construct a linear connection $\widetilde{\chi}$ on a $PL(m)$-bundle ${M}_m$ over $M$.
-As a result $\widetilde{\chi}$ is not torsion-free, however we see that there is a enough reason to call castling transformations of "projective structures".
-In $\S$ 5 with respect to the projective structure $[\widetilde{\chi}]$ on ${M}_m$, firstly we show that the fiber $PL(m)$ in ${M}_m$ is totally geodesic and induces an invariant flat projective structure $[\nabla_m]$ on $PL(m)$.
-Since the base space ${M}_m$ is locally trivial, we can naturally ask whether the product connection $\nabla \times \nabla'$ gives a projectively flat affine connection on the product manifolds.
-By using the Ricci tensor we see that $\nabla \times \nabla_m'$ is not projectively flat, where $\nabla$ is any flat affine connection on $M$ and $\nabla_m'$ is any affine connection on $PL(m)$ projectively equivalent to $\nabla_m$.
-In $\S$ 6 we investigate the base spaces obtained by successive castling transformations and describe a relation between base spaces. $\S$ 7 is devoted to some examples of base spaces.
-In $\S$ 8 we investigate the positive integer solutions of the Grassmannian type equation ($\ast$), and give one conjecture.
+First of all we review the Grassmannian structures in $\S$ 1 and establish a castling transformation of projective structures by using Cartan connections in $\S$ 2 and $\S$ 3.
+In $\S$ 4 we investigate the base spaces obtained by successive castling transformations and describe a relation between base spaces. $\S$ 5 is devoted to some examples of base spaces.
+In $\S$ 6 we investigate the positive integer solutions of the Grassmannian type equation ($\ast$), and give one conjecture.
+In $\S$ 7 we describe flat projective structures constructed in Theorem \ref{cor of thm} by using atlases.